Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-KKtqXo-Zzqo.md

 ---
-title: "Q&A: Are there spiders in this build?"
+title: "December 8th, 2020 Livestream Q&A: Are there spiders in this build?"
 date: "2020-12-08"
 layout: transcript
 topics: